I co-authored a paper on the

-I am a Co-Investigator or associate in many space missions: Rosetta, Dawn, CAESAR, AIDA, Hayabusa 2, Lucy,
+I am a Co-Investigator or associate in many space missions: Rosetta, Dawn, CAESAR, AIDA (DART+Hera), Hayabusa 2, MMX,

 with direct access to a wealth of in situ observations of asteroids and comets.

-My analysis of these data sets has already led to new views on crater morphology and physical properties of the surface material.
+My analysis of these data sets has led to new views on cometary activity, surface evolution, as well as crater morphology and physical properties of asteroid regolith.